TheRealKasumi/NikoLight/ReadMe.md

 Nevertheless, we share it publicly with you.
 You can use it for free, modify it and even earn a coffee by building the parts for other people as long as you are a private person without commercial intentions.
 But please **don't steal** our work, be a little **respectful** and **give credits**.
-That said, I hope you have a lot of fun and great experience with TesLight!
+That said, I hope you have a lot of fun and great experience with NikoLight!
 Thank you💖!

 ## Contributors